 - Sprinkle the cinnamon-sugar mix in the center, then add more batter on top.

-- Bake at 325°F for 20–25 minutes, or until a toothpick inserted comes out clean.
+- Bake at 325°F for 20–25 minutes, or until a toothpick comes out clean.

 - Glaze while warm for that signature sticky topping.